CLARIAH/virtuoso-quad-log/DEPLOY.md

 Once you have [Docker-compose installed](https://docs.docker.com/compose/install/) on your system you can spark up the playground.
 Open a docker terminal and navigate to the root directory where you downloaded or cloned the virtuoso-quad-log repository.
-At te command line type:
+At the command line type:
 ```
 docker-compose -f docker-compose-example-setup.yml build
 ```